 8.2.2 Development or site alteration is not permitted in Provincially Significant Wetlands or in Significant Portions of the Habitat of Threatened and Endangered Species.
 Development or site alteration adjacent to these areas, or within or adjacent to Areas of natural and Scientific Interest (ANSIs), may be permitted if it can be demonstrated through an Environmental Evaluation that there will be no negative impact on the natural features or ecological functions for which the area is identified.
-Development or site alteration within, and any significant development adjacent to, any other Significant Natural Areas must be accompanied by an Environmental Evaluation, as defined in this Plan.
-The Evaluation will assess the scale of development, the sensitivity of the feature, and the functions for which the Significant Natural Area was identified.
+Development or site alteration within, and any significant development adjacent to, any other Significant Natural Areas must be accompanied by an Environmental development, the sensitivity of the feature, and the functions for which the Significant Natural Area was identified.